-4. Student Records: A student's legal name or gender as entered on the mandatory student record required pursuant to 5 CCR 432 shall only be changed pursuant to a court order.
-However, at the written request of a student or, if appropriate, his/her parents/guardians, the district shall use the student's preferred name and pronouns consistent with his/her gender identity on all other district-related documents.
-Such preferred name may be added to the student's record and official documents as permitted by law.
+5. Student Records: A student's legal name or gender as entered on the mandatory student record required pursuant to 5 CCR 432 shall only be changed pursuant to a court order.
+However, at the written with proper documentation.
+When a student presents government-issued documentation of a name and/or gender change or submits a request of a student or, if appropriate, his/her parents/guardiansfor a name and/or gender change through the process specified in Education Code 49070, the district shall useupdate the student's preferred name and pronouns consistent with his/her gender identity on all other district-related documents.records.
+(Education Code 49062.5, 49070)

-'''

-(cf. 5125 - Student Records)

-(cf. 5125.1 - Release of Directory Information)
+(cf. 5125 - Student Records) (cf. 5125.1 - Release of Directory Information) (cf. 5125.3 - Challenging Student Records)

-'''

-- Names and Pronouns: If a student so chooses, district personnel shall be required to address the student by a name and the pronouns consistent with his/her gender identity, without the necessity of a court order or a change to his/her official district record.
-However, inadvertent slips or honest mistakes by district personnel in the use of the student's name and/or consistent pronouns shallwill, in general, not constitute a violation of this administrative regulation or the accompanying district policy. - 5.
-7. Uniforms/Dress Code: A student has the right to dress in a manner consistent with his/her gender identity, subject to any dress code adopted on a school site.
+- 6. Names and Pronouns: If a student so chooses, district personnel shall be required to address the student by a name and the pronounspronoun(s) consistent with his/herthe student's gender identity, without the necessity of a court order or a change to his/herthe student's official district record.
+However, inadvertent slips or honest mistakes by district personnel in the use of the student's name and/or consistent pronouns shallwill, in general, not constitute a violation of this administrative regulation or the accompanying district policy. - 7.
+Uniforms/Dress Code: A student has the right to dress in a manner consistent with his/herthe student's gender identity, subject to any dress code adopted on a school site.

-(cf. 5132 - Dress Code)
+(cf. 5132 - Dress Code and Grooming)

-PERRIS UNION HIGH SCHOOL DISTRICT
+PERRIS UNION HIGH SCHOOL DISTRICT Perris, California

-Regulation Approved: May 21, 2014 Perris, California

-Revised: February 18, 2015 Revised: November 18, 2015

-Revised: October 19, 2016 (09.2016) Revised: October 19, 2016 (OCR)
+Regulation Approved: May 21, 2014 Revised: February 18, 2015 Revised: November 18, 2015 Revised: October 19, 2016 Revised: November 14, 2018 Revised: April 21, 2021 (pending approval)

-Revised: May 16, 2018 (Pending Board Approval)